"InPeace Flow"

 • Emergency escalation must always be one tap away

-Replace text menus with emotion bubbles to reduce cognitive load.
+Replace text menus with emotion bubbles

 Emotion identification Selection State confirmation